 A UTI (urinary tract infection) is an infection of any part of your urinary tract including your prostate, urethra, bladder, ureters or kidneys.
 You may be asking yourself, “Prostate?
 Can men get UTIs?”

-In this article, we answer that question and share some of the major causes of UTIs in men.
-Finally, we identify some steps you can take to prevent UTIs.
+In this article, we answer that question and share what causes UTIs in men.
+Finally, we identify some steps men can take to prevent UTIs.

 Can Men Get UTIs?
 Yes!

 A woman is at a greater risk for UTIs because her urethra (the tube by which urine travels out of the body) is shorter than a man’s.
 Therefore, bacteria don’t have much of a distance to travel before reaching a woman’s bladder.
 That being said, men do get UTIs.